hardik-vala/open-mary-python/README.md

 # open-mary-python

-A simple Python runner for doing phoneme translation with the Open Mary online API
+A simple Python runner for doing phoneme translation with the Open Mary online API.

 ## Usage